RIAEvangelist/node-parrot-drone/projects/common.md

 Availability to declare or not an accessory.

 Triggered : when the availability changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` AccessoryConfigModificationEnabled ` event from the drone :

 ```javascript